 If all goes well, the onsite interviews are your last step as a candidate, and from there you just have to wait to (hopefully) receive your offer.

 Now that you have an idea of the interview process at Lyft, let’s dive into the three types of questions that you can expect.
 Their interview rounds are very similar to Facebook’s PM interview process, with questions grouped into the following categories:

 We've analyzed questions reported by former Lyft PM candidates on Glassdoor.com and categorized the real questions asked for each interview type, listed below.
 Note that some questions have been edited for clarity or grammar.

 Let’s get started.

-In your product sense interview, expect to play the role of a PM who is calling the shots for their team: deciding what to build and who should build it, determining a long-term vision, and anticipating setbacks.
+Expect to play the role of a PM who is directing a team: deciding what to build and who should build it, determining a long-term vision, and anticipating setbacks.
 Explain your reasoning out loud so that your interviewer comes away with a clear understanding of your approach and working style.